Multiplex (movie theater): Venue sizes and demand

 During the 1980s and 1990s, AMC Theatres was at the forefront of a massive boom in multiplex and megaplex construction across the United States.
 From 1988 to 2000, the number of screens in the United States exploded from roughly 23,000 to 37,000.
 By the end of 1997, the United States was home to 149 megaplexes with over 2,800 screens.

 The newer venues, especially the megaplexes, often wiped out smaller theaters and led to market consolidation.
-Aging single-screen movie palaces in congested downtown areas simply could not compete against the new suburban megaplexes with their profusion of convenient choices (in terms of films and showtimes), gigantic screens, stadium seating (a Durwood idea), armrest cup holders (another Durwood idea), spacious parking lots, and state-of-the-art projection and surround sound technology.
+Aging single-screen movie palaces in congested downtown areas simply could not compete against the new suburban megaplexes with their profusion of convenient choices (in terms of films and showtimes), gigantic screens, stadium seating, armrest cup holders, video arcades, spacious parking lots, and state-of-the-art projection and surround sound technology.
 In some areas, "megaplexes became not just another option for moviegoers, but soon the only one, having driven all other theaters out of business".
 From 1995 to 2004, the total number of theaters in the United States fell from 7,151 to 5,629.

+One contributor to the wild explosion in the number of screens was the enactment of the Americans with Disabilities Act of 1990.
+The new law imposed expensive wheelchair ramp requirements for all new or renovated movie theaters with more than 299 seats.
+Such ramps took up as much as one-third of the space occupied by a theater, meaning all that space was no longer available for revenue-generating seats.
+AMC and its competitors discovered that it was more cost-effective to divide a multiplex into a large number of smaller auditoriums which each had 299 seats or less, than to build several big auditoriums which all required ramps.
+To fill all those seats, multiplexes began to book the same films across multiple screens with showtimes at every hour or half-hour.